maritgh/Project-LightUpCane/Wifi_lightupTest/ReadMe.md

 This code is to use the light up cane through Wifi
-The battery status is not fully correct yet

 To use this code download the next libraries: stdio.h